 The most common type of edema is related to Kidney Deficiency.
 The Kidney function in Chinese medicine is central in fluid management of the body as the Kidney is the “official in charge of the waterways”.
 Edema based in Kidney Deficiency will often manifest with ankle and knee swelling, soreness in the lower back, general fatigue, and coldness in the body.
 The Kidney energetic system is paired with the Urinary Bladder which is also re-enforced when addressing Kidney Deficiency with tonic herbs.
 Chinese herbal Kidney Qi Tonics work to reverse the root deficiencies that cause Kidney Deficient type edema.
 Right foot edema points to Kidney Yang Qi deficiency and left foot edema suggests Kidney Yin deficiency.
 Consider our organic Yin Valley formula!

 In Chinese medicine, one of the primary organ systems responsible for the balance of fluids in the body is the Spleen energetic organ system.
 In Chinese medical theory, the Spleen is the 'official in charge of the transformation and transportation of foods and fluids' .
 Most cases of edema will contain an element of Spleen Qi Deficiency in addition to Kidney insufficiency.
 Weeping edema, abdominal edema, edema associated with diabetes, and edema due to an over-exposure to damp conditions all indicate Spleen Qi Deficiency-type edema.
+Advanced conditions can present as weeping edema.
 Consider our organic Restore the Middle Way formula!

 Kidney-Heart Deficiency and Edema